These days, a company without a standard work-from-home policy is unheard of.

 What is a Virtual Team?

 A virtual team is one where employees have no centralized office.
-Instead, employees come together on a virtual platform — a company intranet, a messaging platform, or an email-only workflow.
+Instead, employees come together on a virtual platform—a company intranet, a messaging platform, or an email-only workflow.
 This differs from regular work-from-home policies, where team members can choose to work remote for a day or two each week.
-Virtual teams do not come into an office to get work done.
+Virtual teams do not come into an office to get work done—they either work from home, work from anywhere, or use a co-working space.

 How do you know if a virtual team is right for your organization?
 There are many challenges to a virtual team, but many more benefits that could make a remote team a good fit for you.